hernanrazo/stock-price-predictor/README.md

-An attempt at using sckit learn to predict stock prices. currently a work in progress. not sure if anything accurate or useful will come out of this.
+An attempt at using sckit learn to predict stock prices.
+This example uses data from Amazon's stock prices from 5/15/97 to 6/1/18. currently a work in progress. not sure if anything accurate or useful will come out of this.

 Sources: